-Lets straight away start with the algorithms, be patient as it might be a little geeky.
+Let’s start with the algorithms straight away, be patient as it might be a little geeky.
 However, I won’t be including any mathematical explanation.
-It will simple, plain English with examples.
+It will be simple, plain English with examples.

 Artificial Neural Network

-Artificial Neural Network (ANN) is a set of Artificial Neurons, which are connected and interact as a group.
+The Artificial Neural Network (ANN) is a set of Artificial Neurons connected and interacting as a group.
 The interaction is based on several mathematical and sophisticated algorithms.
-It is an extension to Neural Network, which is biological, meaning it relates to humans animals or any carbon-based organic creature.
+It is an extension of a Neural Network, which is biological, meaning it relates to humans, animals, or any carbon-based organic creature.

 Neural Network models in Artificial Intelligence are ANN.
 ANN implies more on maths, which in turn is used for information processing, which depends on how the Neurons are connected and what environmental factors make them respond.

-Input is given to neurons, which in turn call others for underlying hidden functions and outputs the result.
+Input is given to neurons, which call others for underlying hidden functions and output the result.

-Due to the availability of millions of neurons and high connectivity, it is also possible for neurons to connect or call the required function through some other way.
+Due to the availability of millions of neurons and high connectivity, it is possible for neurons to connect or call the required function in another way.
 It is called routing.
-Like in case you are traveling on the road, and there is considerable traffic ahead, you detour to another method.
+If you are traveling on the road, and there is considerable traffic ahead, you detour to another method.
 Similarly, neurons choose to change the behavior and give the same result even if there is high information processing.
-It might become a little slow as its not an optimal path.
+It might become a little slow as it is not an optimal path.

-Evolutionary Computation Algorithms involve things related to the evolution of AI, which is similar to humans algorithms, which are being written to make AI more human.
+Evolutionary Computation Algorithms involve things related to AI’s evolution, similar to human algorithms, which are written to make AI more human.
 It includes reproduction, recombination, mutation, the survival of the fittest, etc.

-It might be not possible for a robot or an AI program to give birth biologically, but they can always make another, but the real question is how will they evolve as humans evolve with time.
-For example, a program can build another program, depending on his ability to program, his efficiency to produce another code, “Program Creating Another Program.”
+It might not be possible for a robot or an AI program to give birth biologically, but they can always make another.
+The real question is how they will evolve as humans evolve with time.
+For example, a program can build another program, depending on his ability to program and his efficiency in producing another code, “Program Creating Another Program.”

-They will be surviving based on their efficiency and computational speed.
-We can imagine a program changing its code to work better or even produce another program as a child of it.
+They will survive based on their efficiency and computational speed.
+We can imagine a program changing its code to work better or even producing another program as a child.

-Learning can be another basis of their evolution.
-In Ai based Games, they change the strategy as the user changes his way of playing.
+Learning can be another basis for their evolution.
+In Ai based Games, they change the strategy as the user changes his playing style.
 They take into consideration previous data and the algorithm to predict what’s the next move.
-Thus, making the program smarter as it meets more new conditions.
+Thus, making the program brighter as it meets more new conditions.

-It is predicted that after AI and robots reach a stable state, they will have an equivalent place as a human does.
-We will have small programs or even a humanoid having similar rights as we do.
+It is predicted that after AI and robots reach a stable state, they will have an equivalent place to a human.
+We will have small programs or even a humanoid with similar rights.

-The next post will be the last post of this series; I will cover the Current and Future State of AI, including some good live examples and links.
+The next post will be the last post of this series; I will cover the Current and Future states of AI, including some good live examples and links.